jamiefdhurst/jamiefdhurst/README.md

 #### 2023

-- 🏢 I'm currently working at [Booking.com](https://www.booking.com) working on their Developer Experience
+- 🏢 I'm a principal engineer in Developer Experience at [Booking.com](https://www.booking.com)
 - ⚙️ Every day I use: **Java**, **AWS**, **Kubernetes**, **Terraform**, **Python**, **Bash**, **NodeJS** and **Go**
 - 🌱 Learning all about new AWS technologies and offerings
 - 🖊 I [blog](https://jamiehurst.co.uk) about what I'm trying out